Skip to content

 Can agents draft tickets for any kind of work?

 Yes.
-Agents can draft tickets for mismatch fixes, feature additions, refactors, and infrastructure changes.
+Agents can draft tickets for interface changes, feature additions, refactors, and infrastructure changes.
 The drafting context adapts based on what kind of work is being requested.

 What if an agent drafts a ticket that conflicts with existing work?